HL7/fhir-resp-net-ig/input/pagecontent/usecases.md

 * Assessment of the data quality of the content extracted from the data source
 * Changes to existing provider workflow or existing data entry
 * Policies of the clinical care setting to collect consent for data sharing
-* Cases where the influenza, RSV, or COVID-19 test is not accessible in hospital system
+* Cases where the influenza, RSV, or SARSCoV-2 test result is not accessible in hospital system

 ### RESP-NET Actors
 The following actors from the [MedMorph RA IG]({{site.data.fhir.ver.medmorphIg}}/usecases.html#medmorph-actors-and-definitions) are used by the RESP-NET use cases: